dropbox/trapperkeeper/README.md

 # trapperkeeper

 ### Description
-TrapperKeeper is an SNMP trap daemon for ingesting and exposing traps.
+TrapperKeeper is an SNMP trap daemon for ingesting and exposing traps. _This is a work in progress and not ready for general consumption._

 ### Installation